zixi-liu/Fraud-Detection-Papers/Domain-Knowledge/README.md

+## Industry Applications

+**Anti-Abuse AI Team @Linkedin**

+[Abstract] The Anti-Abuse AI Team at LinkedIn creates, deploys, and maintains models that detect and prevent many types of abuse, including the creation of fake accounts, member profile scraping, automated spam, and account takeovers.
+Bad actors use automation to scale their attempted abuse.
+There are many unique challenges associated with using machine learning to stop abuse on a large professional network including maximizing signal, keeping up with adversarial attackers, and covering many heterogeneous attack surfaces.
+In addition, traditional machine learning models require hand-engineered features that are often specific to a particular type of abuse and attack surface.
+To address these challenges, we have productionalized a deep learning model that operates directly on raw sequences of member activity, allowing us to scalably leverage more of the available signal hidden in the data and stop adversarial attacks more effectively.
+Our first production use case of this model was the detection of logged-in accounts scraping member profile data.
+We will present results demonstrating the promise of this modeling approach and discuss how it helps to solve many of the unique challenges in the anti-abuse domain.

 ## Payments and Fraud Prevention

 *Robust fraud prevention solutions are built mainly by researchers who can explain the fraud from the perspectives of the attacker and the victim.*